jacksleight/statamic-bard-texstyle/docs/configuration.md

     * `square-solid`
     * `circle`
     * `circle-solid`
-    * `dashes`
     * `symbol`
 * **cp_css (string)**
   The CSS properties that will be added to the control panel for this style.

-Div styles are for simple blocks of wrapped text only.
-They cannot contain sets or be nested.
-If you need something more complex then using a set is the way to go.

 ### 3. Enable the buttons